Collybia personata: Edibility

 Blewits can be eaten as a cream sauce or sautéed in butter; they can also be cooked like tripe or as an omelette filling.

-Field blewits are often infested with fly larvae and don't store very well; they should therefore be used soon after picking.
+Field blewits are often infested with fly larvae and do not store very well; they should therefore be used soon after picking.
 They are also very porous, so they are best picked on a dry day.